For the complete documentation index, see llms.txt.

 note

-Not all the signal events are supported yet.
+Not all the events are supported yet.
 For a complete overview of supported events, refer to the BPMN coverage.

 Events in general